 The International Secretariat’s initial assessment is that Nigeria has made meaningful progress in meeting this requirement.

 Civil society in Nigeria is able to engage in public debate without restraint, coercion or reprisal, and its representatives are able to operate freely in relation to the EITI process.
-Through the Civil Society Steering Committee, NEITI has developed a structure to ensure that civil society representatives are able to be fully, actively and effectively engaged in the design, implementation, monitoring and evaluation of the EITI process.
+Through the Civil Society Steering Committee, NEITI has developed a structure to ensure that civil society representatives are able to be fully, actively, and effectively engaged in the design, implementation, monitoring, and evaluation of the EITI process.
 The CSSC also provides a platform for civil society representatives to communicate and cooperate with each other regarding the EITI process.

 Despite a favourable framework for civil society engagement, the impression from the stakeholder consultations is that civil society on the MSG does not in fact function as a link between the EITI and the broader constituency.
-Except as concerns dissemination, there is no evidence that the broader constituency is consulted or otherwise engaged in the design, implementation, monitoring or evaluation of the EITI process.
+Except as concerns dissemination, there is no evidence that the broader constituency is consulted or otherwise engaged in the design, implementation, monitoring, or evaluation of the EITI process.
 As a member of the national secretariat explained it, the structures are in place and the information is provided to civil society’s representative on the MSG, but it does not seem that the constituency is regularly consulted.
-More worryingly, it does not appear that civil society considers the existing platforms for engagement with the MSG adequate, choosing instead to communicate with NEITI through public demands and press releases.
+More concerning, it does not appear that civil society considers the existing platforms for engagement with the MSG adequate, choosing instead to communicate with NEITI through public demands and press releases.

 If this requirement were only intended to address structural barriers to civil society engagement, the Secretariat’s assessment would have been that Nigeria has made satisfactory progress.
 As civil society’s internal challenges effectively hamper the participation of the broader constituency in the EITI process, Nigeria will need to take steps to enable full civil society participation in order to move beyond meaningful progress.